MarcPuigdemont/vue-crud/README.md

 - PUT /airline with a json body with the desired modified data of an existing airline to update it
 - DELETE /airline with a json body with 'iata' and 'name' properties to delete the desired airline

+Realtime data update:

+- WS /subscribe connect via websocket to this endpoint to receive websocket events when data changes

 Finally to reset to the default airlines from the template or to set your own airlines (used for e2e testing), use:

 - GET /reset